hydramod/autoR5-project-4/README_TheCode.md

 - Provides a contact form for user inquiries and feedback.
 - Saves form submissions to the database and notifies the user.

+### Delete Booking (delete_booking)
+- Allows authenticated users to delete a booking.
+- Verifies user ownership of the booking and displays success or error messages.
+- Redirects to the customer dashboard after performing the delete operation.

+### Approve/Reject Cancellation Request (approve_reject_cancellation_request)
+- Intended for staff members (users with 'is_staff' privilege) to approve or reject a cancellation request.
+- 'approve' action sets the 'approved' field to True.
+- 'reject' action deletes the cancellation request.
+- Handles cancellation request not found and displays appropriate messages.
+- Redirects to the 'dashboard' view after performing the approval or rejection action.

 ## base.html Template Documentation

-The `base.html` template serves as the foundational structure for your website's pages.
+The `base.html` template serves as the foundational structure for this website's pages.
 It includes the header, navigation menu, footer, and links to various styles and scripts.

 ### Meta Tags and Favicon